Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Appendix

 \subsection{Model Architectures}

-Details of the models used in this study are shown in Table~\ref{tab: models_sup}.
-The activation layers of the model for MNIST are Sigmoid, and for CIFAR10 and HAM10000, CelebA are ReLU.
+Details of the models used in this study are shown in \cref{tab: models_sup}.
+The activation layers of the model for the MNIST dataset are Sigmoid, and for CIFAR10 and CelebA, TinyImageNet datasets are ReLU.